sonorousAd/ReactApp/README.md

 To run the application locally:
   * download files
-  * install npm '-npm install'
+  * install npm '-npm install' in root folder
   * run '-npm start' in root folder